wang-q/cbp/doc/developer.md

     ```bash
     # If the file already exists, it will be replaced
     gh release upload Binaries binaries/zlib.*.tar.gz --clobber

+    # Or use the upload.sh script.
+It will:
+    # 1. Calculate SHA-256 hash for each file
+    # 2. Update release notes with new hashes
+    # 3. Upload files to GitHub Release
+    bash scripts/tools/upload.sh binaries/zlib.*.tar.gz
     ```

 ### Download URLs